onyxfish/clan/docs/basics.rst

 clan has three basic uses

-* Writing query results to a text report suitable for reading or emailing.
+* Writing query results to a text or HTML report suitable for reading or emailing.
 * Writing query results to a JSON file suitable for further processing.
 * Generating a "diff", or change report, comparing two sets of query results, as either text or JSON.